rstudio/docker-r-session-complete/README.md

 ## Docker Image Layers

-These images includes the following layers:
+These images include the following layers:

 * Base image from `rstudio/r-session-base` that includes OS and R session components